 On the fifth day make your way towards Siena, one of the most visited cities in Tuscany.
-It is recognized mainly by its medieval-themed architecture transporting you back in time.
+It is recognized mainly by its medieval-themed architecture and its annual horse racing, Palio di Siena .
 Spend all day here and enjoy the splendid charm this unique city has to offer.
 Piazza del Campo is a must, it is regarded as one of Europe’s greatest medieval squares.
 It’s a shell-shaped piazza which holds Palazzo Pubblico and its Torre del Mangia.
 Just a few streets there is Piazza del Duomo where the magnificent Duomo di Siena sits- definitely check this one out.

 Day 6: Monteriggioni, San Gimignano and Volterra

 Day six is a day packed with loads of history and sightseeing.
 All three of these towns date back almost a thousand years and are decorated with medieval walls and fortresses.
 If you can visit all three in one day then kudos to you.
 Begin with Monteriggioni whose elliptical stone wall is its main attraction.
 It stands with lingering towers and an accessible rampart walkway for visitors to climb and enjoy the view.
 You can walk this village in one hour or less, there are some churches and shops to visit along with a few restaurants.